cfriedline/cfriedline.github.com/content/software-carpentry-at-upenn-redux.md

-Though my schedule is kind of absurd these days, I'll be sure to carve out as much time as I can in the future to be able to teach one of these bootcamps again.
+Though my schedule is kind of absurd these days, I'll be sure to carve out as much time as I can in the future to be able to teach one of these bootcamps again (and hopefully it won't be too long, hint.).
 It was privilege.